Zakir Naik: Criticism of media

 If a Muslim woman wears hijab or veil it is labeled as women subjugation, but if a nun does to the same it turns into a sign of respect and modesty.
 A 50-year-old Muslim marrying a 16-year-old girl (willingly) is a headline, but a 50-year-old non-Muslim raping a six-year-old girl appears as brief news or filler.
 They say Islam does not give rights to women, and is an illogical religion.
 They portray Islam as the problem of humanity though it is the solution to all man's problems.
 The same applies to the misinterpreted words 'fundamentalist' and 'extremist' which are basically western words.
 A true Muslim must be an extremist in the correct direction, by being extremely kind, loving, tolerant, honest, and just.
 While Indians were fighting for their freedom, the British government was labelling them as terrorists; same activity, same people, but two different labels.
 The same happened with Muslims who are labelled as terrorists in media, so we should look into backgrounds and reasons for an activity before labelling people."

 Other religions

+In 2006, Naik said that the Kalki Avatar of Hinduism refers to the Islamic Prophet Muhammad.